IanGlass/Jira-Helper/README.md

 * Block descriptions of code
 * Setup instructions to get running on a raspberry pi 3B
 * Section on manually accessing the PSQL DB

-psql ticketdb to access db
-select * from ticket_stats;
-timedate is stored in UTC and converted to local in python script

-Analytics board will take up to 5 mins to start populating after correct credentials are entered

-Postgresql will need to be installed manually for this module to work

 development board will populate with dev tickets first, then design then test if there is space Some defaults exist for clean queue delay and automated message